Novum/vkQuake/readme.md

 # Installation

 ## Windows
+It is recommended to use the installer on Windows.
+This sets up start menu entries for the original and remastered Quake versions.
+Save games and config files will be written to the user folder instead of the Quake data folder.

-Copy all files inside the `vkquake-<version>_win64` or `vkquake-<version>_win32` folder in the zip to the Quake base directory.
+Otherwise copy all files inside the `vkquake-<version>_win64` or `vkquake-<version>_win32` folder in the zip to the Quake base directory.
 Overwrite any existing files.
 Afterward to run the game just execute `vkQuake.exe`.

 ## Linux
 Copy all files inside the `vkquake-<version>-linux64` folder in the tar archive to the Quake base directory.
 Overwrite any existing files.
 Run `vkquake.AppImage`.